Velocidex/velociraptor-docs/content/artifact_references/pages/server.alerts.processcreation.md

 <pre><code class="language-yaml">
 name: Server.Alerts.ProcessCreation
 description: |
-   This artifact alerts when a process was detected with the artifact &#x27;Windows.Detection.ProcessCreation&#x27; (which is a client_event artifact that needs to be enabled first).
+   This artifact alerts when a process was detected with the artifact 'Windows.Detection.ProcessCreation' (which is a client_event artifact that needs to be enabled first).

 author: Jos Clephas - @DfirJos